Judge Mark C. Scarsi -- United States District Court, Central District of California

 Chambers Copies

-✗ Not required Mandatory chambers copies are not required.
+§9.e.
+Chambers Copies.
+Chambers copies are not required.
 Unless subject to Local Rule 5-4.2, paper copies of any documents delivered to the Court will be refused or destroyed, and not considered.
-Electronic nonpaper exhibits (e.g., audio/video) must be provided on USB flash drive or via email link to mcs_chambers@cacd.uscourts.gov.
-Exhibits on CD or DVD will not be considered and will be destroyed unless the CD/DVD itself is a nonpaper exhibit.
+Electronic nonpaper exhibits lodged under Local Rule 5-4.2(b)(1) (e.g., audio and video files) must be provided on a USB flash drive or by sending a link to an Internet file hosting service (e.g., Dropbox) by email to MCS_Chambers@cacd.uscourts.gov.
+Exhibits provided on a CD or DVD will not be considered and will be destroyed unless the CD or DVD itself is a nonpaper exhibit subject to Local Rule 11-5.1. [scarsi-mark | chambers_copies_details]

 Proposed Orders